audiophonics/Evo_Sabre/README.md

 ## Important notes :
-To avoid conflicts it is recommanded to use this toolset on a **fresh** (non-customized) release.
-It is strongly advised to back-up configuration file and your local music library before installing anything with this toolset.
+* **It should be generally safe to use this script on a non-fresh installation** of either Volumio or moOde if something broke after an update or if you messed with the configuration.
+However keep in mind that I designed this script for the purpose of building and debugging our custom releases and I could not test every possible scenario where the script would run on an already customized / configured device.
+Remember that you use this installation script at your own risks and that some extreme cases could lead you to reflash your SD card.
+So be sure to backup everything important (local music files on the SD card or the loggins for your volumio account) before doing anything.

-Some devices require the audio output to be already configured with the ES9038 driver to work.
-You should do this in your regular distribution interface **before** running any customization script.
+* **Most of what can be configured from the regular distro web interface is left untouched by this script**.
+If you use this installation method on a fresh install, you still have to configure Volumio / moOde in their WebUi (allowing MPD to control volume and such).
+Some distros may require the audio output to be already configured with the ES9038 driver to work.
+I suggest you do this in your regular distribution interface **before** running any customization script.

-**Remember your device must have network access to download dependencies.** This toolset is not designed for offline installation.
+* **Your device must have network access to download dependencies.** This set of files is not designed for offline installation.

 ## Usage :